ocaml/ocaml/AI.md

    security reports; or experiments involving humans without their advance consent.

-## Guidelines relevant to AI-assisted bug report
+## Guidelines relevant to AI-assisted bug reports

-Our advice is to avoid adding LLM-generated contents or explanation to your initial bug report: a bug report should be to the point and contain only human-verified information.
-Adding LLM-generated contents runs counter to those objectives, often even if the generated contents looks useful to you.
+Our advice is to avoid adding LLM-generated contents or explanations to your initial bug report: a bug report should be to the point and contain only human-verified information.
+Adding LLM-generated contents runs counter to those objectives, even if the generated contents looks useful to you.

-Indeed, judging the quality of a LLM generated contents about an unknown code base require a lot of efforts.
-Simultaneously, estimating the faithfulness of LLM-generated contents without knowing your prior understanding of the code base, nor your prompt, nor the model context also require a lot of efforts.
+Indeed, judging the quality of a LLM-generated content about an unknown code base requires a lot of effort.
+Simultaneously, estimating the faithfulness of LLM-generated contents without knowing your prior understanding of the code base, nor your prompt, nor the model context also requires a lot of effort.
 Such efforts are in most cases better spent investigating the bug itself.

 Moreover, mixing human and LLM-generated contents in the same report without a clear separation should be imperatively avoided.
-Indeed, the absence of a clear delineation between the two contents make it very hard to ascertain the reliability of any part of the mixed contents.
+Indeed, the absence of a clear delineation between the two contents makes it very hard to ascertain the reliability of any part of the mixed contents.